 No need to ask!
 Of course I have, Damas!
 I’m ready for this new adventure in Cairo!

 Now, take my hand.
 Come with me.
-May the good Egyptian gods be with us on this adventure.
+May the good Egyptian gods be with us.

 The unforgettable Museum of Cairo